Citizen01/lua-mta-fairplay/README.md

 ### Arrival

 When you create a character, you will go through a simple process of giving yourself a name, description, gender, race and outfit.
-After finished, you'll be arrive at Unity Station, just next to the city center, also known as Pershing Square, surrounded with the court house, police station, city hall and a few good hotels and apartment complexes to stay and have a nap at.
+After finished, you will arrive at Unity Station just next to the city center also known as Pershing Square, surrounded by the court house, police station, city hall and a few good hotels and apartment complexes to stay and have a nap at.

 ### Factions

 Giving you the ability to create your very own company without long waiting is just amazing.
 Pure and simple, very straight-forward.
 Fill up a form in-game and the employees of the City Hall will process it through for you.
 A wait of one day gives you access to all features of the company elements.
 Even though employees, a premade wage list, description and budget are needed, it will do everything for you so you can just have seat and a drink!
 You are able to hire people to work for you and they will be payed their wage for their work hours.
-Everything will be logged, so you will be able to find out if some employees aren't doing their job.
+Everything will be logged, so you will be able to find out if some employees are not doing their job.

 ### Vehicles